Admissions information and procedure

 The Primary Schools Act also obligates us to investigate beforehand if International Primary School Almere is the best suitable placement for any child.
 Other experts may also be involved, such as a school social worker, a psychologist, remedial educationalist (generalist) or other specialists from another school or organisation.
 If we are unable to determine if IPSAlmere is the best suitable placement, due to incomplete and/or incorrect information, by law we are not able to continue with the admission procedure.

-If you have interest in placement*, please fill in our Inquiry Form (from the age 3,5 and up) The school will confirm the receipt of the inquiry form as soon as possible.
+If you have an interest in placement*, please fill in our Inquiry Form (after your child has turned 3,5 years of age).
+The school will confirm the receipt of the inquiry form as soon as possible.